leeeakes/mystery-word/README.md

 ## Description

-Implement the game of Mystery Word.
+This is a game of Mystery Word.
+Choose your difficutly level and you will get a word with the letters hidden from view.
+Guess a letter each turn until you run out of turn or you fill in the blanks with correct letters.

 ## Objectives